brooks42/pkto/README.md

 Evolve - An activated ability that turns the card over, just like transform.
 Double-faced Pokémon cards have the same abilities on both sides (minus the evolve ability); only their power, toughness, and name are different.
 Pokémon with Evolve act just like any other double-faced cards.
 [See this link for more info](https://mtg.fandom.com/wiki/Double-faced_card).

-Evolve From - An alternate casting cost very similar to mutate from Ikoria, but it targets a specific Pokémon.
+Evolve from - An alternate casting cost very similar to mutate from Ikoria, but it targets a specific Pokémon.
 They evolve into the Pokémon on top plus all non-evolve abilities from under it.
-Pokémon with Evolve From act just like any other merged permanents.
+Pokémon with Evolve from act just like any other merged permanents.
 [See this link for more info](https://mtg.fandom.com/wiki/Merge).

-Both "Evolve" and "Evolve From" count as evolution/evolving.
+Both "Evolve" and "Evolve from" count as evolution/evolving.
 Any triggered abilities that care about Pokémon evolving will trigger from both types of evolution.
 If a card affects what you can pay "to evolve Pokémon" it applies to both types of evolution.

-A Pokémon is considered evolved if it is the back side of a card with an evolve ability or it was cast using its Evolve From cost.
-A Pokémon is considered unevolved if it is the front side of a card with an evolve ability, it is a card with an Evolve From cost that was cast using its standard mana cost, or it is a card without Evolve or Evolve From.

 ## FAQs

-**Q: If I kill a Pokémon in response to it being targeted by a spell that was cast for its Evolve From cost, what happens?**
+**Q: If I kill a Pokémon in response to it being targeted by a spell that was cast for its Evolve from cost, what happens?**

-**A**: The Evolve From spell will still resolve, but it will enter the battlefield on its own, won't trigger any abilities that care about evolution, and won't be considered evolved.
+**A**: The Evolve from spell will still resolve, but it will enter the battlefield on its own, won't trigger any abilities that care about evolution, and won't be considered evolved.

 **Q: Many Pokémon have abilities that reference them by name, such as "1G: Bellsprout gets +1/+1 until end of turn."
-Pokémon with Evolve From get all abilities from cards underneath them, do abilities like this still work?**
+Pokémon with Evolve from get all abilities from cards underneath them, do abilities like this still work?**

 **A**: Yes, a Weepinbell that uses that ability will still get +1/+1.
 In MTG, stating a creature's name is the same as saying "this creature."
 We chose to use Pokémon names more frequently for flavor points.